 May 2018: Workshop bringing together roboticists and biologists interested in swarm behavior.
 Topics include swarm robotics and multi-robot systems, animal collectives, self-organization, self-assembly, self-repair, modular reconfigurable systems, programmable matter, smart materials, amorphous computing, social systems and mixed animal-robot societies, human-swarm interaction, and distributed evolutionary and collaborative systems.

 March 2018: Janelia workshop focused on how distributed computation occurs in neural networks, between cells and social insects, robot collectives, and neural nets.
 Co-organized with Prof. Iain Couzin, MPI, and Prof. Shaul Druckmann, Janelia.
+(Conference Book)

 June 2016: Max Planck ETH Center for Learning Systems funded workshop, covering multi-unit systems and their control spanning bacteria and cell biology, chemistry, social insects, and robotics.
 Co-organized with MPI Group Leaders Alex Sprowitz and Hakan Ceylan.

 Swarmbot Assemblages at Smart Geometry

 April 2016: Workshop held at the Smart Geometry Conference in Sweden, concerning construction of emergent structures in 2D by physically intelligent robots.
 This workshop was primarily for architects.
 Co-organized with Petra Jenning, FOJAB arkitekter, Sweden.
 Expert: Prof. Nils Napp, University at Buffalo.